richardharrington/draw/README.md

 # Draw

 An experiment in using Canvas, Node and Socket.io to create a multi-user browser-based drawing app.
 You can see the other people drawing with you in real-time, even if they're on another continent.
+Check out the live site, hosted by Nodejitsu, at [draw.jit.su](http://draw.jit.su).
+Make sure to open it on two devices at the same time!

 In its current form, it uses a search engine to grab color palettes from the API of a color-sharing website called colourlovers.com.